hamzabashir7786/LZW-Algorithm-Visualizer/README.md

-# LZW-Algorithm-Visualizer
-Algorithm analysis and visualization of LZW compression.
 # LZW Compression Algorithm Visualizer

 A high-performance web-based tool designed to visualize and benchmark the **Lempel–Ziv–Welch (LZW)** lossless data compression algorithm.
 This project demonstrates the implementation of dictionary-based greedy strategies and their empirical analysis.